ros-hybrid-behaviour-planner/so_data/README.md

 ### Evaporation

 Evaporation is one of the basic mechanisms presented in the paper by Fernandez-Marquez et al.
-It is applied both before storing received data as well as when requesting the current movement gradient (get_current_gradient).
+It is applied both before storing received data as well as when requesting a list of gradients from the buffer (options see Aggregation).
 To ensure that all data is up-to-date, each received message is evaporated before it is stored using `_evaporate_msg(msg)`.
 Parameters: `msg` is a soMessage.
 It returns the evaporated message or `None` in cases where the diffusion radius is smaller than the specified minimum diffusion and the goal radius of the gradient is zero.